brainstormforce/wp-spectra/README.md

 * Improvement: Buttons - Added aria-label to icon-only buttons.
 * Improvement: Image Gallery - Added a toggle to enable or disable lazy loading.
 * Improvement: Image - Added a toggle to enable or disable lazy loading.
+* Fix: Container - Resolved an issue wherein the Header template would not load as intended when Sticky Container is enabled.
 * Fix: Container - Resolved an issue wherein the justify-content options would not work as intended in the frontend for mobile devices.
 * Fix: Container - Resolved an issue wherein the container would move to the right when zooming out on a boxed-width page.
 * Fix: Buttons - Resolved an issue wherein the button-child margins would not work as intended on the frontend when inherit from theme is selected.